 Vox‘s interview with Andrew Bujalski the “godfather” of mumblecore came across my desk today.
-It’s weird to see articles about things that I was involved in, at least peripherally, from the past.
+It’s weird to read articles about people I know, at least peripherally, from the past.

 I met Andrew Bujalski and became a fan of his when I first saw “Mutual Appreciation” (2005) and thought it was a landmark film.

-I befriend Andrew after he had just moved to Austin, TX.
+I befriend Andrew after he had moved to Austin, TX a long time ago.
 Andrew was always cordial and responsive to my emails, even inviting me to his set one day, where I met his producer, Dia Sokol.